 abilityJOBS/JobAccess is the leading website dedicated to employment of people with disabilities.
-We are also the largest resume bank with tens of thousands of job seekers with disabilities, from entry level candidates to PhD’s – if your company is looking for talent you’ve come to the right place.
+It also has the largest resume bank with tens of thousands of job seekers with disabilities, from entry level candidates to PhD’s — if your company is looking for talent this is the right place.

 News You Can Use:

 Focus group findings from vocational rehabilitation (VR) staff and young adults with disabilities: